Fifth Harmony Break Up? Ally Brooke Hernandez Follows Camila Cabello & Goes Solo

 Radio personality Mike Adam hinted that Ally may be gearing up to debut her single at the festival, tweeting out, “Look who’s doing their first ever solo show in Sao Paulo, Brazil… Ally Brooke of Fifth Harmony!!!
 Think she’ll debut an original song!?”

-Ally Brooke fan account Ally Brooke Online also hinted that she could be gearing up to release a solo single by claiming that Fifth Harmony star is allegedly planning to release her debut song to coincide with the July festival, claiming Hernandez’s track was written by Phil Bentley who’s previously written for stars including Christina Aguilera and Jordin Sparks.
+Ally Brooke’s fan account Ally Brooke Online also hinted that she could be gearing up to release a solo single by claiming that the Fifth Harmony star is allegedly planning to release her debut song to coincide with the July festival, claiming Hernandez’s track was written by Phil Bentley, who’s previously written for stars including Christina Aguilera and Jordin Sparks.

-Ally has not yet commented on her debut show and what performing solo means for the future of Fifth Harmony, though the big announcement sent fans of the girl band into meltdown mode claiming that that Ally Brooke’s solo news could spell a break up for the popular girl group.
+Ally has not yet commented on her debut show and what performing solo means for the future of Fifth Harmony, though the big announcement sent fans of the girl band into meltdown mode, claiming that Ally Brooke’s solo news could spell a breakup for the popular girl group.

 “Can [Fifth Harmony] just break up already we all tired of them,” @buterastana tweeted out after hearing of Ally Brooke Hernandez’s solo music plans, while @beyfixation wrote on the social media site following Hernandez’s news, “[Fifth Harmony] gonna break up this year, for sure.”